 Judy knows all the sewing steps, as she grew up beside her mother: “I used to make pillows, bedspreads, crafts, my clothes and my daughter’s clothes.”
 They both still own a commercial sewing machine like the kind used in the factory, and Lucille could make about anything, including Judy’s wedding dress.
 Judy did see the shirt factory in full operation on a senior class tour.
-Family history repeated itself: after high school, for a short time, her sister and both of her brothers worked at the shirt factory, and she worked at Floyd Garment.
+Family history repeated itself: after high school, for a short time, her sister and both of her brothers worked at the place, and she worked at Floyd Garment.
 In this chapter–a long-term, collaborative project–Judy records and amplifies Lucille’s memories of the factory’s history, floor plan, manufacturing process, employees, and impact on the community.
 For Lucille’s memories of downtown Floyd, please see earlier chapter.People of the area were delighted when the so-called “Shirt Factory,” J. Freezer & Son, was built in the Town of Floyd in 1936.
 Claude Thomas was a skilled carpenter who walked several miles from their home to help with construction.
 His daughter Lucille (later Lucille Nolen) worked at this factory for about forty years.
-When school let out in the spring of 1938, she did not return to classes but went to her first job there, aged sixteen.
-For the initial three weeks she was paid three dollars a week and then put on production (i.e., on output measured against a quota) for ten or fifteen cents per hour.
+When school let out in the spring of 1938, she did not return to classes but went to her first job there at the age of sixteen.
+For the initial three weeks she was paid three dollars a week and then put on production (i.e., on output measured against a quota) for 10 or 15 cents per hour.
 When she retired to help care of her aging parents in 1979, she was making five dollars per hour.
 (Please see “Making Production,” by Willadean Hylton, no close relation to Judy.)
 At the front of the building, a roll-down door was used for deliveries of material, and next to it was probably a large window.
 The remnant of the first can be seen where the doors to the hall take up only part of the original opening in the brick facade, and of the second where a large area has been blocked up.

 For several years, finished work was shipped back out of the roll-down front door, then later out of the basement.
 The garments were put in cloth bins on wheels, then pushed onto the trucks and sent to the Radford factory.
 That factory ironed and packaged the garments to fill orders, often to Sears, Roebuck & Co. and Montgomery Ward & Co., large mail-order businesses.
-[Coincidentally, Wells’s father was employed by Montgomery Ward when Lucille started at J. Freezer, in the Great Depression; he was a merchandiser at the catalogue house in Chicago–R.W.]
+[Coincidentally, Wells’s father was employed by Montgomery Ward when Lucille started at J. Freezer, in the Great Depression; he was a merchandiser at the catalogue house in Chicago.]
 The old photograph does show large windows and a few small ones that were opened for ventilation.
 Windows were tinted so no one could see in or out, and there was no air-conditioning.

 At the right front corner stood the office, which was reached by the front door (in 2014 the entrance to Dogtown Pizza).
 As one entered, the office was on the right with a glass window that could be raised; on the left was a waiting room for filling out paperwork.
 To get into the working factory a person walked through another door that was kept closed.
 There was a mechanics’ office adjacent to the main office and along the right side.